SherllyNeo/cmail_cli_app/README.md

 # cmail_cli_app
-A simple cli app for sending emails - only supports plain text / csv file attachments
+A simple cli app for sending emails

 Supports secure connections
-Supports multile emails and multple cc address
+Supports multile emails and multple cc address Supports text, csv and similar attachments

-Set your from email 'apperance' from the config.h file.

 Secret config is kept in enviroment variables and used like so char* EMAIL_USER = getenv("EMAIL_USER");  account user